DiUS/myhealth-ios/README.md

 * Rest API calls and JSON parsing
 * Use of Dispatch::Queue to create threads then sync back to main thread
 * UIActivityIndicatorView spinners

+# Next

+Things we ran out of time to do on hackday:
+* Add QR code image to wallpaper (myhealth server already exposes a URI)
+* Fix hardcoding to a specific user in myhealth
+* Appstore release ...
+PROFIT!